 Rating hint: the water jet cutter process extremely depends on the scale factor of the security box.
-A previous research may allow the evaluator how much time and how accurate will the machining work be.
+A research may allow the evaluator to assess the required precision for the attack so that he can determine which kind of machine is needed and how much time it takes.